benshimonz/V1/README.md

 Sometimes the same relationship type can hold between different pairs of entity types (e.g. owns(Person, Dragon); owns(Guild, Dragon) ).
 We need red entities to express patterns such as "_any dragon and its owners_", when the owner can be either a person or a guild.

- In it simplest form, a red rectangle represents an entity of any type.
+ In its simplest form, a red rectangle represents an entity of any type.

 _**Q36:** Any person who owns something_